dftbplus/recipes/docs/electronicdynamics/tutorial.rst

       PolarizationDirection = 0.99999221 0.00101174 -0.00381496

-     which is essentially paralel to the *X* cartesian direction
+     which is essentially paralel to the *X* cartesian direction (because of the molecules orientation with respect to the cartesian axes)

 3. Prepare the input for the dynamics under a continuous laser perturbation.